 Material: Leather and synthetic | Color Options: White, black, cherry red | Style: Lace up

 Best for Personal Chefs: Adidas Originals Cloudfoam Advantage Sneaker

 "I appreciate their durability.
-They're slightly expensive but they last forever," says Cammie Reed, owner of Round the Table, a Colorado-based personal chef service.
-"There was a marked improvement in knee and ankle pain after wearing these shoes,"
+They're slightly expensive, but they last forever," says Cammie Reed, owner of Round the Table, a Colorado-based personal chef service.
+"There was a marked improvement in knee and ankle pain after wearing these shoes," she says.

-Best for Men: Birkenstock Super-Birki Cork Footbed Clog
+Best Cork Footbed: Birkenstock Super-Birki Cork Footbed Clog

 "Birkis are light on the feet, easy to put on, and feel like you are wearing loose slippers," says Taylor Westbrook, owner of By the Brook Tempeh in Saxapahaw, North Carolina.
 "They are pretty durable, and my first pair lasted a long time."